sofiabarragan/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a senior Applied Math & Statistics major and Community & Global Health concentrator at Macalester College.
+I'm a senior Statistics major and Community & Global Health concentrator at Macalester College.
 Currently, I'm researching survival disparities & genetic trends in pediatric cancers for the University of Minnesota's Division of Epidemiology and Clinical Research.

-In the longterm, I want to study geographic health disparities for low-income, minoritized, LGBTQ+ communities using rigorous bayesian methods.
+In the longterm, I want to study geographic health disparities and culturual trends for low-income, minoritized, LGBTQ+ communities using rigorous bayesian methods.
 Outside of research, I love making digital art, drinking monster, and making spotify playlists!